Countly/countly-sdk-android/Documentation.md

 ## Components
 Starting version 18.X Countly SDK supports 2 ways of operation:

-* **Separate process (default) model.** SDK is split in 2 parts.
-Backend part lives in separate process, performs network requests to Countly server and detects crashes of your main process.
+* **Separate process (default) model.** SDK runs split in 2 parts.
+Backend part lives in a separate process, performs network requests to Countly server and detects crashes of your main app process.
 Frontend part runs along with your application and is being used by your application to record events, process push notifications, etc.

 * **Single process model.** In this model SDK is not split and lives in your application process with lifecycle identical to your app.

-Main benefit of separate process model is that sending requests process is no longer coupled to your application lifecycle.
+Main benefit of separate process model is that sending requests process is no longer bound to your application lifecycle.
 That's important in several cases like network connectivity issues, application force-quit or crash.
 Previously a crash wasn't sent to Countly server until next app launch.
 Some crashes weren't sent at all in case they occur right on application launch.